 The sustainability agenda has thrust itself to the top of the business world stage in recent years, with everyone from the local coffee shop owner to the international trading giant CEO contributing to the conversation.
-But behind all the ‘talk’, there are thousands of technologies, products and innovators doing the work of sustainability, few of which contributing more than LED.
+But behind all the ‘talk’, there are thousands of technologies, products, and innovators doing the work of sustainability, few of which contributes more than LED Lighting.

 For most of my working life I’ve been on a whirlwind journey discovering the wonders that these three letters bring.
 Their power to transform the world around us – in real terms – is unparalleled, offering countless benefits.
 Here are seven to get us started:

 In many retrofit scenarios, switching to LEDs will give you an immediate 50 per cent saving –The figure can rise as high as 80 per cent when you add in smart controls.

 Few other technologies come close to providing such a significant saving so quickly.

 As well as being extremely efficient, LEDs are tough, I mean really tough!
 Durability is important and high quality LEDs typically last 30 to 50 times longer than incandescent bulbs and three to five times longer that compact fluorescents.